RFA for Predoctoral Training in Clinical and Translational Science

 - PhD students should apply after their candidacy examination and have approval from their graduate group chair before applying.

-- ITMAT Tuition Scholarships may be awarded to MTR students.
+- ITMAT Tuition Scholarships may be awarded to MSTR students.

 Only one application is required for both the chosen educational program and associated funding awards.
 All eligible applicants who apply during the fall application cycle are considered for funding awards.